neolin-ms/LinuxDocLinks/README.md

 ## nicCraft
 How to check if port is in use on Linux or Unix, https://www.cyberciti.biz/faq/unix-linux-check-if-port-is-in-use-command/<br>
 How do I check if a port is in use on Linux?, https://www.cyberciti.biz/faq/how-do-i-check-if-a-port-is-in-use-on-linux/<br>
+How to use yum command on CentOS/RHEL, https://www.cyberciti.biz/faq/rhel-centos-fedora-linux-yum-command-howto/<br>

 ## devconnected - LINUX SYSTEM ADMINISTRATION
 How To Find Last Login on Linux, https://devconnected.com/how-to-find-last-login-on-linux/<br>